Dog lying in long grass

 How Do Dogs Get Ticks?

-Ticks wait in grass, bushes, and other vegetation, ready to latch onto passing animals.
+Dogs can pick up ticks while exploring outdoor environments, including parks, wooded areas, and even their own garden (RSPCA).
+Ticks wait in grass, bushes, and other vegetation, ready to latch onto passing animals (NHS).
 When a dog brushes against these areas, ticks can attach themselves to the dog's fur and skin, where they then feed on the dog's blood.

 Are Ticks Dangerous to Dogs?

-Ticks are known to transmit a variety of diseases, including Lyme disease, babesiosis, ehrlichiosis, and anaplasmosis, among others.
-These diseases can cause a range of symptoms in dogs, including fever, lethargy, lameness, joint swelling, and in severe cases, organ damage or failure.
-If left untreated, tick-borne diseases can lead to serious health complications and even death in some cases.
+Yes, ticks can be dangerous to dogs.
+Ticks are known to transmit a variety of diseases, including Lyme disease, babesiosis, ehrlichiosis, and anaplasmosis (NHS).
+These diseases can cause a range of symptoms in dogs, including fever, lethargy, lameness, joint swelling, and in severe cases, organ damage or failure (Kennel Club UK).
+If left untreated, tick-borne diseases can lead to serious health complications and even death.

 What Do Ticks Look Like on Dogs?

 Ticks come in various shapes and sizes depending on their species and life stage.
+While some ticks are as small as a poppy seed, others can grow to the size of a small grape when fully engorged with blood (PetsRadar).

-While some ticks are as small as a poppy seed, others can grow to the size of a small grape when fully engorged with blood.
-These parasites have round bodies and attach themselves to your dog's skin with specialised mouthparts, making them difficult to remove without a specific technique.
+These parasites have round bodies and attach themselves to your dog's skin with specialised mouthparts, making them difficult to remove without a specific technique (Blue Cross).

 Where Do Ticks Hide on Dogs?

-Common hiding spots include the ears, between the toes, around the tail, and in the armpits.
-Regularly inspecting your pup for ticks after outdoor adventures is crucial for catching these critters before they can cause harm.
+Ticks are expert hiders, preferring to burrow into warm, cosy areas of your dog's body where they can feed undisturbed.
+Common hiding spots include the ears, between the toes, around the tail, and in the armpits (PDSA).
+Regularly inspecting your pup for ticks after outdoor adventures is crucial for catching these critters before they can cause harm (Kennel Club UK).

 How to Prevent Dogs From Getting Ticks